Cheapest Way To Do Disney World On A Budget

 Traveling To Disney World

-If you live within driving distance, this is usually the cheapest way to get to Disney World.
+Driving is usually the cheapest way to get to Disney World.
 We live in Nashville, which is a 10-hour drive.
-The benefit of driving is that you can load up your car with everything you need.
-We bring cases of water, food from home, and tons of extra health and beauty items, so we don’t have to buy anything on the property.
+The benefit of driving is that you can load up your car, which saves so much money!
+We bring cases of water and food, along with tons of extra health and beauty items, so we don’t have to buy anything on-site.
 You can estimate what you’ll pay for gas ahead of time.

-If driving is out of the question, book the cheapest flight with the lowest extra baggage fees.
-In this case, I recommend paying for an extra bag and packing as much as possible.
-The additional baggage fee will often be less than forgetting something and paying full price while you’re at Disney.
+If driving is out of the question, book the cheapest flight with the lowest baggage fees.
+In this case, I recommend paying for an extra bag and bringing as much as you can from home.
+The less you have to buy at the parks, the better.
+The additional baggage fee will often be less than the cost of forgetting something and paying full price on Disney World property.

 Accommodations At Walt Disney World

-I always recommend staying on Disney property.
-While you may be able to save a little money staying off-property, you’ll have more transportation headaches and costs, lose perks like early park access, and miss out on the experience of staying in the “Disney bubble.”
+I always recommend staying on Disney property to take advantage of perks like early park access, free transportation, and the experience of staying in the “Disney bubble.”
+However, we LOVE the Drury near Disney Springs.
+More on that below!

 Booking your accommodations is the first thing you should do.
 Walt Disney World Resorts and Good Neighbor Hotels book up far in advance.
-I booked our 2025 vacation when we returned from our 2024 vacation.
 Once you’ve secured your hotel, you can monitor prices and modify your reservation as needed.

-The Drury Plaza Hotel is the newest hotel in the Disney Springs area.
-We stayed here on our last trip, and we absolutely loved it.
+- The Drury Plaza Hotel is the newest hotel in the Disney Springs area.
+We stayed here on our last trip, and we loved it so much that I wrote an entire review.
 While some value resorts might be less per night, the Drury offers a complimentary hot breakfast buffet, a free nightly hot buffet, and three free alcoholic drinks per adult per night of your stay.
-That’s a huge savings since food is a significant expense on any vacation.
+That’s a huge savings since food is a significant expense for most travelers.

 Disney World Ticket Prices

 The price varies daily, with the cheapest Disney World tickets being during the off-season.
+For example, in 2026, you’ll pay around $119 fpr a one-day ticket vs $185 in December.
 You can see the most current price on the Disney website.
-A single-day ticket will always be the most expensive, as the multi-day ticket price decreases each consecutive day.
+A single-day ticket is a flat rate, but the price of a multi-day ticket decreases each consecutive day.
 You can also check the Disney World special offers page for ticket and resort discounts.
-They’re currently running two ticket offers through September 24, 2024.

 There are a few different ways to upgrade your ticket, but for the sake of this post, I recommend saving money and sticking with one park per day.
 Disney Springs is always a good option if you get done at the park a little early and are looking for something to do in the evening!